 - Oxytocin may not be used if tests show that your unborn baby is not getting enough oxygen or food through the placenta.

 Oxytocin will often create regular contractions.
-Once your own body and uterus "kick in," your doctor may be able to reduce the dose.
+Once your own body and uterus "kick in," your provider may be able to reduce the dose.

 There are many reasons why you may need labor induction.